White & Nerdy: Awards and accolades

 The song became Yankovic's first career Top 10 hit on the Billboard Hot 100, a record 23 years after his first appearance on the Hot 100 chart with "Ricky" in 1983.
 It debuted at #28 on the Hot 100 (that week's "Hot Shot Debut"), and peaked at #9 the following week, beating his previous #12 peak for 1984's "Eat It".
 It spent a total of 20 weeks on the Hot 100, including 5 weeks in the Top 20 and 10 weeks in the Top 40.
 This was also his first Top 40 single since 1992's "Smells Like Nirvana".
 It peaked on the Hot Digital Songs chart at #5.
 Both the song and the music video reached #1 at the U.S. and Australian iTunes Store, and peaked at #1 on VH1's top 20 video countdown.
 Both "White & Nerdy" and Straight Outta Lynwood were certified gold, and later platinum, by the RIAA.
 This marks the first time any one of Yankovic's singles has been certified platinum.

 Reaction from Chamillionaire

 Chamillionaire placed "White & Nerdy" on his MySpace page, commenting that he enjoyed the parody.
 In an interview, Chamillionaire complimented Yankovic's rapping ability, saying, "He's actually rapping pretty good on it, it's crazy ...
 I didn't know he could rap like that."
-Yankovic stated that Chamillionaire approached him on the red carpet after "Ridin'" won the Grammy award for Best Rap Song at the 49th Annual Grammy Awards and said that the parody "made it undeniable that ["Ridin'"] was the rap song of the year".
+Yankovic stated that Chamillionaire approached and thanked him on the red carpet after "Ridin'" won the Grammy award for Best Rap Song at the 49th Annual Grammy Awards and said that the parody "made it undeniable that ["Ridin'"] was the rap song of the year".